IsaacBreen/starfield/README.md

-`starfield` you define `attrs` classes with a single non-keyword-only field that can be initialised using variadic-positional (i.e. star `*`) arguments.
+`starfield` allows you to define `attrs` classes with a single non-keyword-only field that can be initialised using variadic-positional (i.e. star `*`) arguments.

 ## Installation